jay-dennis/tex2docx/readme.md

 To number equations correctly, make sure the label starts with *eq:*.
 That is, the label for an equation should be something like *\label{eq: Pythagorean Theorem}*.
   - Update: label flags can now be specified.
 The default for equations is ["eq:", "eqn:"], and the default for figures is ["fig:" ]

+- Figures and tables: Labels for figures should begin with *fig:* and labels for tables should begin with *tab:*.
+(These are the default flags, but they can be changed.)
+  - Figures and tables with more than one float or image are not currently supported by pandoc; I'm woking on a workaround, so check back for updates.

 - Filters: this code makes use of pandoc filters.
 In particular, you need pandoc-xnos.